ivanceras/ivanceras.github.io/md/Resume.md

     - Involvement
         - Prototype and build critical products in the organization, such as the portal which links all the apps in the organization.
         - Design database schema for high throughput application, such as the backend for ads system.
-        - Did initial research and development on processing 1TB of logs per month into an analytical report, using appropriate BigData Analytics tools such as Hadoop/Hive.
+        - Research and development on processing 1TB of logs per month into an analytical report, using appropriate BigData Analytics tools such as Hadoop/Hive.
         - Implemented a sophisticated requirement to do selective synchronization of data into multiple database instances from different regions, in accordance to US and EU data regulations.
-        - Brought the database to terabyte scale, making it to the top 5 AWS apps in terms of impression.
+        - Brought the database to terabyte scale, making it to the top 5 AWS apps in terms of page impression.
         - Data recovery and correction through scraping out logs from the production servers, in the event of unexpected data loss.
         - Completed an backend service for doing static and dynamic analysis of ios apps.
         - Implemented a project involving document search using amazon ElasticSearch.